Powell Family Cooking

 Substitutions & Variations

-• Mayonnaise: Swap with Greek yogurt for a lighter flavor.
+• Mayonnaise: Swap with Greek yogurt or low-fat mayonnaise for a lighter option.

 • Flavor: Add a teaspoon of Dijon mustard for an extra tangy kick.